aalcala07/home_dashboard/docs/index.md

 ```
 cp .env.example .env
 ```
-5. Edit the `.env` file and copy your API key to `OPEN_WEATHER_MAP_API_KEY`
-6. Change the `LOCATION_LAT` and `LOCATION_LONG` (go to Google Maps and right click your city or any point on the map to get coordinates)
-7. Change the `SCREEN_WIDTH` and `SCREEN_HEIGHT` to match your screen resolution
+5. Edit the `.env` file and change `SCREEN_WIDTH` and `SCREEN_HEIGHT` to match your screen resolution
-8. Launch the app:
+6. Launch the app:
 ```
 python main.py
 ```
+7. Open the control panel in your web browser and go to Services where you can enable and configure the weather service.

 ## Control Panel

 ![Control Panel Screenshot](home-dashboard-control-panel.png)

-You can view information about your device in the control panel.
-This feature is disabled by default.
-To enable it just set `ENABLE_CONTROL_PANEL=1` in your `.env` file and relaunch the app.

-Once the app launches, the control panel will be accessible from anywhere on your network, simply navigate to the correct IP address in your browser and make sure to add port `5000`.
+You can view information about your device in the control panel from anywhere on your network, simply navigate to the correct IP address in your browser and make sure to add port `5000`.

 <blockquote><b>IP Address</b>: Set <code>SHOW_DEVICE_INFO=1</code> in your <code>.env</code> to show your IP address on the bottom of your display.</blockquote>